Camp Improv Utopia Harassment Policy

 Within 15 business days of the complaint being filed (or the matter being referred to the Improv Utopia), the director or other person conducting the investigation will conclude the investigation and submit a written report of his or her findings to the company.

-If the investigation is inconclusive or if it is determined that there has been no violation of policy but potentially problematic conduct may have occurred, the director may recommend appropriate preventive action.
+If the investigation is inconclusive or if it is determined that there has been no violation of policy but potentially problematic conduct may have occurred, the director and board may recommend appropriate preventive action.

 Within five days after the investigation is concluded, the director will meet with the complainant and the respondent separately, notify them of the findings of the investigation, and inform them of the action being recommended.